modabas/ModCaches/docs/OrleansClusterCache.md

 To cache a value using cluster cache grains, start by creating a marker interface that inherits one or more of the following interfaces, depending on the caching strategy you want to use:

 - `ICacheGrain<TValue>` for Cache-Aside and Write-Around strategies,
-- `IReadThroughCacheGrain<TValue>` or `IReadThroughCacheGrain<TValue, TCreateArgs>` for Read-Through strategies (inherits `ICacheGrain<TValue>`),
+- `IReadThroughCacheGrain<TValue>` or `IReadThroughCacheGrain<TValue, TStoreArgs>` for Read-Through strategies (inherits `ICacheGrain<TValue>`),
 - `IWriteThroughCacheGrain<TValue>` for Write-Through strategies (inherits `ICacheGrain<TValue>`).

 Then create a cache grain implementation inheriting from one of the abstract base cache grain types and your marker interface:

-- `VolatileCacheGrain<TValue>` or `VolatileCacheGrain<TValue, TCreateArgs>` for storing data in memory,
+- `VolatileCacheGrain<TValue>` or `VolatileCacheGrain<TValue, TStoreArgs>` for storing data in memory,
-- `PersistentCacheGrain<TValue>` or `PersistentCacheGrain<TValue, TCreateArgs>` for persisting data as grain state.
+- `PersistentCacheGrain<TValue>` or `PersistentCacheGrain<TValue, TStoreArgs>` for persisting data as grain state.

 > **Note:** Read-Through cache grains require the implementation of `ReadThroughAsync` method to create cache entries when they are missing or expired.
 > Write-Through cache grains require the implementation of `WriteThroughAsync` method to handle write operations.
 > The default implementations of these methods throw `NotImplementedException`.

-The following example implements the Read-Through cache pattern by creating a marker interface `IWeatherForecastCacheGrain` first and then creating an implementation of abstract `VolatileCacheGrain<TValue, TCreateArgs>` class, overriding the `ReadThroughAsync` method and inheriting marker interface:
+The following example implements the Read-Through cache pattern by creating a marker interface `IWeatherForecastCacheGrain` first and then creating an implementation of abstract `VolatileCacheGrain<TValue, TStoreArgs>` class, overriding the `ReadThroughAsync` method and inheriting marker interface:

 ```csharp
 // marker interface